MohamedBourass/fullstack-application/README.md

-To start the frontend on localhost:4200

-npm install
-npm start
+# FullStack application

+This app contains a frontend and backend application which both introduce a bunch of features which are commonly used by developers.

+## Frontend

-The frontend is done with Angular 13
+The frontend is done with Angular 13 + some plugins described [here](frontend).

-To start the backend on localhost:8080
+To start the frontend on localhost:4200, go to the frontend folder and run the commands below:

-mvn spring-boot:run
+- `npm install`
+- `npm start`

+## Backend

-The backend is done with Spring Boot 3 and Java 17
+The backend is done with Spring Boot 3 and Java 17 described [here](backend).

+To start the backend on localhost:8080, go to the backend folder and run the command below:

+`mvn spring-boot:run`